YoteZip/LinuxCrackingBible/DRM/GFWL/defeating_gfwl.md

 # Cracking Guide

-For our walkthrough we'll be cracking the GFWL DRM on Fable 3.
+For our walkthrough we'll be cracking the GFWL DRM on Fable III.
 This game is easy to source via cs.rin's Main Forum (thread ID `59454`), or you can follow along with your own GFWL-protected game.
-Fable 3 is infested with DRM, but so are most GFWL games.
+Fable III is infested with DRM, but so are most GFWL games.
 It's protected by Steamworks API, Securom, and GFWL.

-1. Source Fable 3 and extract it to your workspace
+1. Source Fable III and extract it to your workspace

-2. [`FABLE 3 ONLY`] Winetricks `xact` is required for Fable 3 to run, otherwise it will crash after intro videos
+2. [`Fable III ONLY`] Winetricks `xact` is required for Fable III to run, otherwise it will crash after intro videos

-3. [`FABLE 3 ONLY`] Defeat [Steamworks API](../Steamworks-API/defeating_steamworks.md) protection (remember that this is a DirectX9 game, so if you use Goldberg Experimental build you need to disable the overlay or it may crash on Linux)
+3. [`Fable III ONLY`] Defeat [Steamworks API](../Steamworks-API/defeating_steamworks.md) protection (remember that this is a DirectX9 game, so if you use Goldberg Experimental build you need to disable the overlay or it may crash on Linux)

-4. [`FABLE 3 ONLY`] Defeat [Securom](../Securom/defeating_securom.md) protection (we crack Fable 3 in the Securom guide as well)
+4. [`Fable III ONLY`] Defeat [Securom](../Securom/defeating_securom.md) protection (we crack Fable III in the Securom guide as well)

 5. Extract `xlive.dll` and `xlive.ini` from catspaw's GFWL emulator to your game directory.